 • Sports writing.
 I don’t write about the latest scores; I write about how to improve your game–generally in distance running, although I’ve also written about bicycle touring and cross-country skiing, including books about all three sports.
 I’ve also written for Runner’s World, Running Times, Marathon & Beyond, Competitor, and Peak Performance, Podium Runner, Women’s Running, Outside, and Trail Runner.

 • Coaching.
-For nearly 20 years, I’ve coached Portland, Oregon’s, 240-member Team Red Lizard.
+I am a USATF Certified Level 2 track & field coach (specialty: endurance running), with an additional certification as a Cross-Country specialist.
+For nearly 20 years, I’ve coached Portland, Oregon’s, 220-member Team Red Lizard.
 Seven times, I’ve also had the privilege of coaching competitors in the U.S. Olympic Team Marathon Trials.
+Our group practices are twice a week at Portland’s Duniway Track and are open to adults of all ages and abilities.